-Infrastructure issues are also in factor in the limited number of FCEVs on UK roads, according to lobby group UKH2Mobility, an industry-led forum which ‘facilitates regular dialog with UK Government and other public sector stakeholders, about the future strategic direction for hydrogen mobility in the UK’.
+Infrastructure issues are also in factor in the limited number of FCEVs on U.K. roads, according to lobby group UKH2Mobility, an industry-led forum that ‘facilitates regular dialog with U.K. Government and other public sector stakeholders, about the future strategic direction for hydrogen mobility in the UK’.

 The organization’s website states: “Developing and bringing any major new technology to the commercial market costs money, and hydrogen is no different.

 “However, hydrogen has a key role to play in the future decarbonisation of the transport sector because it offers three significant benefits to the UK and to the wider, global economy.”

 The first benefit it lists is energy security, due to hydrogen’s wide availability.
 Secondly, it notes that FCEVs offer environmental improvement by decarbonising the transport sector, which it says will ‘reduce emissions, limit the impact of potentially damaging climate change and improve human health well into the future’.